Looker vs Tableau

-Looker pricing ranges from $3000–$5000/month, while Tableau ranges from $15–$75/user/month.
-Tableau is typically 99% more affordable, though your actual cost depends on tier and team size.
+Looker uses custom pricing, while Tableau ranges from $15–$75/user/month.
+Looker is typically 100% more affordable, though your actual cost depends on tier and team size.

 Looker